SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-20-choosing-the-right-data-provider.markdown

 I really tried to use Azure Mobile services for my solutions, is was in fact my platform of choice especially with their (now) per minute charging, fantastic range of capabilities and the extended API that is second to none.

-However myself and a lot of the community have been mulling over some of the forced limitations being placed on WAMS which makes it all but unusable in a Free bracket.&nbsp; in reality it should not be called free, more rather Developer sandbox or Test / POC bracket.&nbsp; a 20mb database or all your services is plain daft (20mb per service might have helped better) and the 100 device limit is crazy.
-A maximum of 100 registered user devices are allowed to access your service each month which is made worse if you support multiple platforms and users have more than one device.&nbsp; Guessing Microsoft really want to to just pay from the start for Azure which is fine but they just do not say that. (the notices about MSDN access cannot be used for Live services further deepens the divide but I cannot complain with that view, MSDN is not meant for that)
+However myself and a lot of the community have been mulling over some of the forced limitations being placed on WAMS which makes it all but unusable in a Free bracket.  in reality it should not be called free, more rather Developer sandbox or Test / POC bracket.  a 20mb database or all your services is plain daft (20mb per service might have helped better) and the 100 device limit is crazy.
+A maximum of 100 registered user devices are allowed to access your service each month which is made worse if you support multiple platforms and users have more than one device.
+Guessing Microsoft really want to to just pay from the start for Azure which is fine but they just do not say that. (the notices about MSDN access cannot be used for Live services further deepens the divide but I cannot complain with that view, MSDN is not meant for that)

-This approach is leading many away from WAMS (at least almost every dev I have talked to), here is hoping that something comes back from the UserVoice requests regarding these issues else Azure will be unapproachable to all but enterprise customers.&nbsp; Certainly no way to run a Free Apps/Service from Azure let alone an Ad Supported ecosystem
+This approach is leading many away from WAMS (at least almost every dev I have talked to), here is hoping that something comes back from the UserVoice requests regarding these issues else Azure will be unapproachable to all but enterprise customers.
+Certainly no way to run a Free Apps/Service from Azure let alone an Ad Supported ecosystem

 * * *